“Outcomes for young onset patients are greatly enhanced by access

 MARY ELLEN SELBY

 Mary Ellen has over 25 years of business experience as a senior human resources leader in a variety of industries including Oil and Gas, Transportation, Residential Real Estate, Agriculture and Not for Profit organizations.
 She has a breadth of Human Resources expertise, in addition to deep proficiency in leadership coaching, organizational design, and talent management.
 She is currently a consultant to organizations on human resources issues, in addition to devoting much of her time to volunteering with not for profit organizations.
 She has an MBA from the University of Calgary and a Bachelor of Arts from the University of Alberta.
-As a caregiver for a parent with dementia, Mary-Ellen is committed to treating people living with dementia with respect and compassion.
+As a care partner for a parent with dementia, Mary-Ellen is committed to treating people living with dementia with respect and compassion.

 Jean is a Chartered Professional Accountant with extensive experience in financial management, internal controls and process improvement.
 Through many years of active and diverse consulting within the Calgary and international business communities Jean has cultivated a broad range of financial expertise and a strong commitment to accountability and transparency.
 A love for experiencing different cultures combined with her business background has led Jean to volunteer with various organizations around the globe – the Calgary Immigrant Women’s Associate as a professional mentor in Calgary, Circulo de Amigas in Nicaragua, Puente a la Salud Comunitaria in Mexico, and Accounting for International Development (AfID), London England.
 Jean actively holds a professional accounting designation with the Chartered Professional Accountants of Alberta and a Teaching Certificate (TEFL) from Oxford Seminars.